 You know that horrible feeling when you walk into the gym with no idea what you're supposed to do and feel like everyone is watching?

-You don't have to experience that if you don't want to.
+Guess what: you don't have to experience that if you don't want to!

 Get rid of your worries by having a personal trainer tell you what to do, so you never have to feel like the new kid at school ever again.
 This also means that you're held accountable for turning up and that you'll get tailored advice specific to whatever you want to achieve, making sure you don't injure yourself by using the incorrect form.